Our job is to find the solutions to correct the share capital table. We usually find a way.

 - A special resolution varying class rights will be required;

 - Form SH02, about varying share rights, filed at Companies House;

 - Form SH08, about re-designating shares, filed at Companies House.

 The buy back procedure depends whether the company has sufficient distributable profits or not.

 If there are sufficient retained profits, the company can buy-back its shares using the company buy-back procedure.
 There are three steps:

-- The articles of association must expressly limit or prohibit buy backs;
+- The articles of association must not expressly limit or prohibit buy backs;

 - Gain approval by an ordinary shareholder’s resolution for the contract;